mdShahvez/DSA_1/README.md

 # DSA_1
-This Repo Consist Questions that i practise on DSA.
+This Repo Consist Questions of that i practise on DSA.